jamedeus/plant-tracker/README.md

 To serve static files from a CDN like cloudfront uncomment the `STATIC_HOST` env var in docker-compose.yaml and add your CDN URL.
 When this env var is not set static files will be served by django using whitenoise.

+By default user-uploaded photos will be stored locally in `backend/data/images/` (created automatically when server starts).
+To store photos in AWS S3 instead uncomment the 4 env vars in docker-compose.yaml and add your S3 access tokens, bucket name, and region.

 Once your docker compose is set up start the app:
 ```
 docker compose up -d